logo Guillaume Bottazzi

 Biography

-Guillaume Bottazzi is a French visual artist, born in 1971, who has had his studio in Brussels since 2012.
-He has been working for more than 30 years, particularly in Europe, Asia, and the United States.
-He has signed more than a hundred artworks for public spaces and he is considered a pioneer of the neuroaesthetics movement.
-He has received private and public commissions from museums such as the Mori Art Museum, the Miyanomori International Art Museum, the Suntory Museum of Art, the Tokyo National Art Center and the Tokyo Metropolitan Foundation of History and Culture; from cities such as Tokyo, the Tokyo Metropolitan Government, Nice and Brussels; from ministries such as the Ministry of Culture, the Ministry of Education, and the Ministry of Health; from investors such as Sofitel, Mori Building Co.
-Ltd, BNP Paribas, Société Générale, Nexity… Guillaume Bottazzi has set up his own House of Creation, similar to a House of Haute Couture.
+Guillaume Bottazzi is a French visual artist internationally renowned for his monumental, site-specific creations that reimagine the relationship between art, space, and human perception.
+Born in 1971, he has been working for over 33 years, notably in Europe, Asia and the United States.
+He has had his studio in Brussels since 2012.
+Recognised as a pioneer in the application of the neuroaesthetics movement, he has created over 180 artworks for public spaces.
+He has received private and public commissions from museums such as the Mori Art Museum, the Miyanomori International Art Museum, the Suntory Museum of Art, the Tokyo National Art Center and the Tokyo Metropolitan Foundation of History and Culture; from cities and public institutions, such as Tokyo, the Tokyo Metropolitan Government, Paris La Défense, Nice and Brussels; from ministries such as the Ministry of Culture, the Ministry of Education, and the Ministry of Health; from investors such as Sofitel, Mori Building Co.
+Ltd, BNP Paribas, Société Générale, Nexity; or even collectors who own properties that enable them to create a heritage work, as in Antwerp, on a replica of the ‘Katsura Imperial Villa’.
+Guillaume Bottazzi has set up his own House of Creation, similar to a House of Haute Couture.
 The designer collaborates with teams of fitters, craftsmen, glassmakers, electricians and technicians whose reputation for excellence is second to none.
 His heritage works have met great success.
 In particular, they are sold to CAC 40 companies and many renowned architects.
+They modify our environment to promote our mental well-being.

 Read more